logo.gif (6215 bytes)

 Ethics Workbook II SE

-The basic postings on Teaching Ethics are two ETHICS WORKBOOKS* for students in grades 7 through 12.
-These workbooks present ways to embed ethics education into standard world and American history programs.
+The basic postings on Teaching Ethics are two ETHICS WORKBOOKS for students in grades 7 through 12.
+These workbooks present ways to embed ethics instruction into standard world and American history programs.
 They are offered as a modest first step toward building a database in this area.
 The workbooks, and the accompanying teacher’s guides, may be printed and duplicated by individual teachers for use with their classes.
-Supplementary active student involvement strategies developed by teachers to implement ideas in the Ethics Workbooks are also posted and are free to schools.
+Supplementary active student involvement strategies developed by practicing teachers to implement ideas in the Ethics Workbooks are also posted and are free to schools.

 Duplication for sale or for any other commercial purpose is prohibited.

 The Ethics Workbook I: World History was written for younger students in typical secondary world history classes in grades 7 – 10 as a first introduction to ethical issues.
 It treats a wide array of topics and simplifies the thinking of the most common ethicists and philosophers across the span of civilization.
-It is a primer and pursues no thesis.

 *All manuscript files on the Teaching Ethics website are in PDF format.